 - loan requests

-As part of your application you must provide letters of support (addressed to you) from academics, researchers, staff of other museums and other users of your collection.
-Your supporter should clearly state that the collection is nationally important and describe why.
+As part of your application you must provide letters of support (addressed to you) from academics, researchers, staff of other museums, and other users of your collection.
+Your supporter (s) should clearly state that the collection is nationally important and describe why.

 The application form provides more detail on what’s needed, plus space to include supporting information in the appendices.

-You may wish to apply for recognition of a collection you hold as part of a partnership.
+You can also apply for Recognition of a collection you hold as part of a partnership.

 We define a partnership as: an agreed relationship between two or more organisations with a shared vision who gain mutual benefit from working together to achieve common goals.

 When making a partnership application, you must also provide evidence that all partners and key stakeholders: